oracle-samples/oci-data-science-ai-samples/ai-quick-actions/troubleshooting-tips.md

 ```
 Allow dynamic-group <Your dynamic group> to read buckets in compartment <your-compartment-name>
 ```

 #### registering the model
+#### put_object
-1. AI Quick Actions is not able to reach the object storage location specified -
+1. AI Quick Actions is not able to reach the object storage location specified when registering the model.
 ```
 Allow dynamic-group <Your dynamic group> to manage object-family in compartment <your-compartment-name> where any {target.bucket.name='<your-bucket-name>'}
 ```